More Options for Printing Documents

 - If the print server does not support a number of copies, you could use INTELLIscribe to reprint your document, giving you 2 copies.

 An easy-to-use Wizard guides users through the steps of configuring INTELLIscribe.
 Therefore, INTELLIscribe can be up and running in a matter of minutes.

 The Virtual Printer Port Wizard guides users through creating and configuring a virtual printer port.
-This Wizard can be run either from the INTELLIscribe user interface or from the Windows Print Manager during the Windows Add Printer Wizard.
+This Wizard can run either from the INTELLIscribe user interface or the Windows Print Manager during the Windows Add Printer Wizard.